β

 Message box

-A recent improvement made to the message box component was simplifying the design, because there were unnecessary elements (which are optional now) which bring a lot of noise.
-The new version is now cleaner and more streamlined, making it easier for users to focus on the important information presented in the message box.
+A recent improvement made to the message box component was simplifying the design, as there were unnecessary elements (which are now optional) that created a lot of noise.
+The new version is cleaner and more streamlined, making it easier for users to focus on the important information presented in the message box.

 β